alpacapp/sample-block/README.md

-# Write basic documentation for creating custom blocks

-Status: In progress

 This sample block is a reference to help you start building your own blocks and use them in YAWB.io

 [YAWB.io](https://app.yawb.io) stands for Yet Another Website Builder and it’s the most flexible and extendable website building platform there is while being easy to use and user-friendly.